sberrevoets/scottberrevoets.com/content/pages/about.md

 * Founding member of the [Mobile Native Foundation] (2021)
 * [Keeping the Lyft iOS App Accessible] (2017)

+---

 ### Contact

-If something on the site resonated, or you just want to say hi, I'd be glad to hear from you!
+If something here speaks to you, or you just want to say hi, I'd be glad to hear from you!
 Please reach out at [hi@scottberrevoets.com](mailto:hi@scottberrevoets.com).